Our team

 I joined the team as a writer but found myself pulled into the world of outdoor experiential education.
 I now work for Fireside as a camp coordinator and instructor, and at Vancouver Outdoor School as an intensive 1:1 support worker.
 Last summer, I had a blast coordinating our kids’ day and overnight camps.
 It was great to see how kids’ curiosity and confidence grow as they get more comfortable in the outdoors.
 I’m looking forward to another summer of out-of-the box, nature-based fun!

-Heather Potkins, Lead Expedition Guide + World Bound Climate Change Coordinator
+Heather Potkins, Lead Guide + World Bound Climate Change Coordinator

 My lifelong love for the canoe has led me all over North America while competing and training at a national level.
 I have worked as a head paddling coach, at-risk youth climbing program coordinator and adaptive outdoor experience educator.

-I’ve been with Fireside since 2016 and am a certified BC Teacher.
-The Yukon river is always a highlight of my summer because it is magical to see the youth discount from their devices and start to wonder and joy the wilderness offers.
+I’ve been with Fireside since 2016, and I’m a BC Teacher.
+The Yukon River is always a highlight of my summer because it is magical to see the youth disconnect from their devices and start to wonder and feel the joy the wilderness offers.
 I love being a part of Fireside because it feels like family.

 I was 15 when I joined my first Fireside program as a camper in Yukon Explorer.
 Fireside helped me with my social skills and my connection with nature.
 Never before had I been outside having camping, canoeing and hiking experiences in this way.
 As an instructor, I have helped Barnsy develop his parkour program over the past two years while also guiding on the Sunshine Coast.